Hertous/Hertous/README.md

 - **Enhanced Decision-Making:** By leveraging collective intelligence, the system ensures more accurate and reliable investment and liquidity provisioning decisions.
-- **Robustness:** The collaborative nature of the Nirvana System mitigates the risk of errors or oversights that might arise from individual agents.
+- **Robustness:** The collaborative nature of the Hertous System mitigates the risk of errors or oversights that might arise from individual agents.
 - **Adaptability:** Facilitates rapid adaptation to changing market conditions by enabling swift information dissemination and consensus-driven strategy adjustments.